 She rushed inside to keep Andais from waiting.
 Terror raced through her body as she tried to prepare for what she was about to do.

 "Merry, what's the purpose of this meeting."
-Andais scowled at her, already unhappy with her niece.
+Andais scowled, already unhappy with her niece.

 "Taranis contacted me, aunt.
 His seers forewarned him about what happened at the Mound.
 There's more to this; the Seelie Court is unduly interested.
 Buffy needs a guard she trusts, and I humbly request one.
 The only person she seemed to like was Barinthus.
 Would you permit him to watch over her?"